 The SEGC Board continues to review its capital management plan and will monitor the minimum amount, the amount in the NGF and its tolerance limits in light of this review.
-The Board is currently in the process of undertaking its triennial review of the minimum amount.
-SEGC has commissioned a further actuarial review as an input into this review.

 If the amount in the NGF falls below the minimum amount, the Board has flexibility to manage the financial position of SEGC and the NGF as appropriate in the circumstances.
 For example: